Ynn/selfstar/intro-ipojo.md

-At compilation time, the ipojo framework also creates bundles containing iPOJO components and related metadata.
+At compilation time, the ipojo framework also creates bundles containing iPOJO components (code and metadata).
 Bundles are used as the deployment unit and to resolve package dependencies, as it is usually done in OSGi.

 ## iPOJO applications